asen/smg/docs/index.md

 of value checks - anomaly detection and period-over-period check.
 Plugin checks are configured using the special alert-p-<pluginId>-<checkId>: "<conf>" config attribute.

+- rrdchk - being able to check and fix rrd files for cinsistency with configuration

+- scrape - a "Prometheus replacement" plugin which can generate SMG objects/configs from "scrape targets" wich are http end-points exposing metrics in specifc (OpenMetrics) format, usually at /metrics URL.
+Note that SMG itself exposes such /metrics end-point and the scrape plugin is enabled to process localhost:9000/metrcis by default.
+TODO - config reference doc.

+- kube - a (work-in-progress) Kubernetes monitoring plugin.
+It is able to auto-discover K8s nodes, end-points, services etc an dmetrics from that (in similar way Prometheus does that).
+TODO - config reference doc

+- influxdb - plugin to forward all data writes to an influxdb end-point (in batches) in format compatible with the Prometheus influxdb adapter.

 <a name="concepts-monitoring" />